-Council Roads Services advise that the proposed arrangements for vehicle and pedestrian site access, car parking and manoeuvring embodied in the site layout are acceptable.
-They have not raised road safety concerns regarding the use of the existing access by the occupants of the 27 flats.
-Nor have they raised any concerns to the use of the internal access road as a shared surface for both pedestrian and vehicles.
-They further advise that the provision of two electric vehicle charging points, each capable of charging two vehicles simultaneously, is acceptable subject to a condition attached to any planning permission requiring that a Residential Travel Pack be provided to each resident.
+Roads Services further advise that the provision of two electric vehicle charging points, each capable of charging two vehicles simultaneously, is acceptable and that a Residential Travel Pack be provided to each resident.
 The Travel Pack should include information on how any future additional electric vehicle charging points are provided and managed, and on local walking, cycling and public transport routes.
-Signage should also be erected providing information on additional chargepoint requests.
+Signage should also be erected providing information on additional charge point requests.